Estonian grammar: Case marking

 The Estonian language has no secondary or indirect object.
 A direct object can be in the partitive (partial object) (23), or in the genitive or nominative (total object) (24).

 In the affirmative clause the total object refers to definite quantity and the clause expresses a perfective activity.
-If at least one of the conditions is not met, the partitive is used, for example, clause (23) denotes an imperfective activity; the clause Ta jõi vett ja hakkas siis sööma ‘He drank some water and then started to eat’ denotes a perfective activity but an indefinite quantity.
+If at least one of the conditions is not met, the partitive is used, for example, the clause (23) denotes an imperfective activity; the clause Ta jõi vett ja hakkas siis sööma ‘He drank some water and then started to eat’ denotes a perfective activity but an indefinite quantity.
 In the negative clause only the partial object can be used, e.g. Isa ei viinud last kooli ‘The father didn’t take the child to school’.
 Some verbs, such as the verbs of cognition, only take the partial object also in the affirmative, e.g. Isa armastab lapsi ‘Father loves children’.
 The total object in Estonian does not express the perfective aspect as strongly as in the Finnish language, and for this reason perfective adverbs are often used along with it.